Night and the City: Plot

-Finding The Strangler's manager, Mickey Beer, Fabian convinces him to support the fight, and taunts The Strangler into confronting Gregorius and Nikolas.
+Fabian convinces The Strangler's manager, Mickey Beer, to support the fight and taunts The Strangler into confronting Gregorius and Nikolas.
 Gregorius agrees to the fight, convinced by Fabian that it will prove that his traditional style of wrestling is superior.
-Beer asks Fabian for £200 to cover his fee, so Fabian asks Phil for the money.
-Instead, Phil calls Kristo, informing him that The Strangler is in Fabian's gym.
+Beer asks Fabian for £200 to cover his fee, so Fabian asks Nosseross for the money.
+Instead, Nosseross calls Kristo, informing him that The Strangler is in Fabian's gym.

-Betrayed, Fabian steals the money from Mary, and returns to the gym.
-However, The Strangler goads Gregorius into a prolonged and brutal fight, during which Nikolas' wrist is broken.
+Betrayed, Fabian steals the money from Mary Bristol and returns to the gym.
+However, The Strangler goads Gregorius into a prolonged and brutal fight, during which Nikolas's wrist is broken.

-Gregorius eventually defeats The Strangler in the ring as Kristo arrives, but dies minutes later in his son's arms from exhaustion.
+Gregorius eventually defeats The Strangler in the ring as Kristo arrives but dies minutes later in his son's arms from exhaustion.
 Seeing that both his business and protection are lost, Fabian flees.

-In revenge of his father's death, Kristo puts a £1,000 bounty on Fabian's head, sending word to all of London's underworld.
-Fabian is hunted through the night, first by Kristo's men, then by Figler, who attempts to trap Fabian for the reward.
-Convinced that her licence is authentic, Helen leaves Phil, only to discover that the work is a worthless forgery.
+In revenge for his father's death, Kristo puts a £1,000 bounty on Fabian's head, sending word to all of London's underworld.
+Fabian is hunted through the night by Kristo's men.
+Figler attempts to trap Fabian for the reward but he gets away.

-She returns to Phil in desperation, only to discover that he has committed suicide, leaving everything to Molly, the club's elderly cleaner and flower stand operator.
+Meanwhile, convinced that her licence is authentic, Helen Nosseross leaves her husband, only to discover that the document is a worthless forgery.
+She returns to Nosseross in desperation, only to discover that he has killed himself because she left him.

-Fabian eventually finds shelter at Anna's scow on the Thames, but has already been tracked down by Kristo.
-Mary arrives, and Fabian attempts to redeem himself by shouting to Kristo that Mary betrayed him, so that she will get the reward.
+Fabian eventually finds shelter at Anna's scow on the Thames, but he is tracked down by Kristo.
+Mary arrives, and Fabian attempts to redeem himself by shouting to Kristo that Mary has betrayed him so that she will get the reward to cover the money he stole from her.
 As he runs towards where Kristo is standing on Hammersmith Bridge, he is caught and killed by The Strangler, who throws his body into the river.
-The Strangler is arrested moments later, and Kristo walks away from the scene.
+The Strangler is arrested moments later and Kristo walks away from the scene.
+Mary is comforted by her neighbour and close friend, Adam Dunne, who has feelings for her.